marcus-grant/notes/depo-devlog.md

 The shortest unique code will be determined by starting at a minimum length of 4.
 Then every time a 4 symbol code is entered into a query and a 5, 6 or seven length code exists, the oldest code will be used.

+#### New Idea: Base32

+To keep the variable still short, but a lot safer whether or not it gets used in
+URL strings or case-insensitive environments, [Base32][-b32] is the decided encoding scheme.

 #### Code Length: Example